The title of “worst” may be a bit harsh, but it is well deserved.

 When you do place an earnings trade, and we know you will, trade them lightly and sparsely.
 Portfolios are not made during earnings; they are lost.

 We love trading iron condors, but we don’t love the people trading them.
-The strategy is effective for gaining more premium at less margin, which is a win-win.
+The strategy is useful for gaining more premium at less margin, which is a win-win.

 The problem is too many traders place iron condors at the drop of a hat.
 An iron condor needs to be timed and nurtured to flourish.
 Placing iron condors when the stock has just made a big run or when volatility is at a low is a great way to set yourself up for failure.